 Need for weed?
 5 unexpected hemp-made designs

-Here is our pick on 5 hemp-made design projects that employ this versatile material in the most uncommon product applications.
+Here is our pick on 5 hemp-made designs that employ this versatile material in the most uncommon product applications.

 Moreover, hemp has antibacterial properties and it has a very low environmental impact: about one ton of harvested hemp fiber should be able to absorb 1.62 tons of carbon dioxide (see here).

 The hemp plant can be used almost entirely: for example, its fiber is spun to produce fabrics, the seeds are grounded for oil productions while hemp trunk pressed with glue is used for a variety of building materials.
 Additionally, the plant cellulose is widely used for bioplastic production and other parts of the plant are employed by the paper industry.

 Over time, the application of industrial hemp evolved into an astonishing number of products including food, clothing, furniture, construction materials, biofuels, plastic composites and many more.
 Currently, industrial hemp is used in over 25,000 products globally.

 Here are five innovative and environmentally-friendly alternatives created with industrial hemp.